 Your starting point in Asolo is the main square.
 What can you see there?
 As I already mentioned, Piazza Garibaldi is the hub of the village.
 At the center of the square, you can see the fountain, called Fontana Maggiore, that spouts water from the Roman aqueduct.
 La Bot, this is the name of the aqueduct, during the Roman time was conducting the water to the ancient baths where Romans.
 The main buildings that you can see immediately around you are the cathedral and the local museum.

-Before to enter in the cathedral stop outside.
+Before entering the cathedral stop outside.
 There is a balcony with a superb view.
 It is one of the examples of the “hundred horizons”.
-The style is quite simple, not too many decorations, but you will remain surprised.
-Duomo is famous for artworks.
+The style is quite simple, with not too many decorations, but you will remain surprised.
+Duomo is famous for its artworks.
 Among the best paintings conserved there is “Assumption of the Virgin” by Lorenzo Lotto.
 This is alone a good reason to visit the cathedral of Asolo.
 But this is only the first step of your walk around the center.

 Villa Freya deserves a visit because inside are conserved the remains of foundations of a Roman theatre.
 Then you should see the Queen’s Castle, built in the Middle Age.
 The prestigious palace was used by Queen Cornaro as her official residence.
 Another very nice house is Casa Duse.
 It is famous because in Asolo lived Eleonora Duse, a popular actress.

-I wrote a post about the Fortress of Asolo: Italian beautiful village.
+I wrote a post about the Fortress of Asolo: an Italian beautiful village.
 It offers an interesting structure, also if it is only partially visible as it was.
 From there you can contemplate the horizon made of amazing landscapes.
 Stay tuned to know more about Asolo and my trip there.
 It is so relaxing in the place because the time seems to be stopped.
-The atmosphere help travellers to go into the local setting as time travel.
+The atmosphere helps travellers to go into the local setting as time travel.
 Autumn is also the best period for a tour.
 It is so quiet and empty.